wlandau/targets-shiny/README.md

 ## Administration

+1. If applicable, change the `project_parent()` function in `R/project.R` to a user-specific storage path appropriate to your infrastructure.
-1. Deploy the app to [RStudio Server](https://rstudio.com/products/rstudio-server-pro/), [RStudio Connect](https://rstudio.com/products/connect/), or other service that supports persistent server-side storage.
+2. Deploy the app to [RStudio Server](https://rstudio.com/products/rstudio-server-pro/), [RStudio Connect](https://rstudio.com/products/connect/), or other service that supports persistent server-side storage.
-2. Run the app as the logged-in user, not the system administrator.
+3. Run the app as the logged-in user, not the system administrator.

 ## Usage